Tuesday, November 18, 2008

 no noise reduction software was used in this image.

 I shot this with a Canon 580ex speedlite set on E-TTL using the bracket shown in my blog photo, in fact my husband took that photo of me at this game.
+I plan on going to the "down on monopod" bracket for this season.

 editors note: If anyone has any comments or thinks I left something out, please send me an email.
 I welcome any tips you have that others might find useful.